giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 Detect structural variants
 --------------------------

 | The genomic structural variants (SVs) are detected in the *delly* process using the `delly <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3436805/>_` program.
 The SVs are predicted based on pair-end mapping orientation and split-read information, and include unbalanced reaffangements (i.e. CNV deletions or amplifications), as well as balanced rearrangements (inversions and translocations). delly is used to predict the four SV types using just the reads passing both the ``--MAPQ`` and ``--BITFLAG`` filters.
-The output is the .vcf gzip compressed file  **gipOut/samples/sampleId/sampleId.delly.vcf.gz**.
+The output is the .vcf gzip compressed file  **gipOut/samples/sampleId/sampleId.delly.vcf.gz** and its tabix intex with .tbi extension.
 |GIP allows to apply custom quality filters and select a short-list of SV predictions using the ``--filterDellyOPT`` parameter, and setting the following variables:

 * *--minDV*          - min. num. of read pairs supporting the variant [int]